jsguy/kotools/readme.md

 # KOTools - tools for working with KnockoutJS

 KOTools is a collection of utilities and extensions for working with KnockoutJS

 ## Features

-	- Re-use the values in existing fields, rather than specifying in the model
+* Re-use the values in existing fields, rather than specifying in the model
-	- Binding check boxes and radios to 'checked' attribute no longer necessary, just use valueInit, and this will do the rest
+* Binding check boxes and radios to 'checked' attribute no longer necessary, just use valueInit, and this will do the rest
-	- Binding selects is a lot simpler, we automatically set the optionText and optionValue, so you don't have to
+* Binding selects is a lot simpler, we automatically set the optionText and optionValue, so you don't have to

 Note: when using selectboxes, don't forget to add the optionsInit valueArray too - KO needs this to work properly with select boxes; this won't work with optionsCaption - provide an empty option yourself instead.

+## How to use

+Add KnockoutJS to your page, then include kotools.min.js.
+See test.htm for usage examples.

 ## License